 One.
 Reading Questions:

 1. Contrary to the complicated edicts of nutritionism, what simple edict of eating should we follow?
 1: “Eat food.
 Not too much.
 Mostly plants.”
 This has become a famous mantra.
 The problem is what constitutes “food.”
 Not so simple in this age of nutritionism.
+This evil force wants to make food complicated and then "help" us.

 2. Why should you avoid products that make health claims?
 2. For 3 reasons: The claims are most likely false.
 The cost of any such food product is inflated.
 The product is more of a product than it is food.